 Break-away kitten collars can be used as an alternative to regular collars.
-As the name suggests, the break-away kitten collar “breaks” apart when enough force is used.
+As the name suggests, the break-away kitten collar “breaks” apart when enough force is applied.

 If you are worried that your rabbit might run away and you’re planning on using a collar as a way to easily identify your rabbits, you can try a microchip as an alternative.

-Microchipping your rabbits would make it easier to identify and return your rabbits to you if they ever get lost.
-Most veterinarian offers to microchip at a reasonable price.
+If your rabbits get lost, microchipping them would make it easier to identify and return them to you.
+Most veterinarians offer microchipping at a reasonable price.

 A harness is also an option if you’re planning on using a collar for your rabbits.
-Most harnesses offer a safer solution than collars because it distributes the force in your rabbit’s body instead of just their necks.
+Most harnesses offer a safer solution than collars because they distribute the force throughout your rabbit’s body instead of just around their necks.

-Most harnesses can also be personalized to include your rabbit’s name and your contact information so that your rabbits can easily be returned to you when lost.
+Most harnesses can also be personalized to include your rabbit’s name and your contact information so that your rabbit can easily be returned to you when lost.